 Many insurance companies permit you to purchase travel insurance until very close to your departure date, sometimes within days or hours.
 This can be helpful to the procrastinators and optimists among us.

 Be careful, however, as an attempt to buy travel insurance to avoid problems due to a weather or other natural event that is already under way may not work; once something like this starts, only travelers who purchased their policies beforehand are typically covered.
 In addition, many insurers do not cover preexisting conditions, so if you have a medical problem before a trip and then buy insurance, you may not be covered for any travel issues related to that medical condition, depending on when it developed and the length of your policy’s lookback period.
+You may be able to get this condition waived if you purchase soon after your initial trip deposit.

 This is the type of purchase where getting on the phone to discuss specific questions is well worth your time.